AvianNetwork/Avian/doc/atomicswaps.md

 ## The Inputs

 We'll need to find 3 UTXOs to use as inputs.
-Andy's apples, Barb's bananas and some Raven to pay the network fee (Andy will pay).
+Andy's apples, Barb's bananas and some Avian to pay the network fee (Andy will pay).

 Andy uses `listunspent` to find a suitable `txid` and `vout`: